-Explorer Yoga on the Trail scheduled for May 6
+Editor’s Note: Explorer Yoga on the Trail (originally scheduled for May 20) will be held on Saturday, June 10.

 Hilary Steinberg, owner and instructor of Jaya Yoga, in Clarks Summit, will lead a combined session of yoga and hiking along the trail.
 The program is open to people age 12 and older, and yogis of all skill levels are welcome to Explorer Yoga on the Trail.

-Pre-registration is required by May 3.
+Pre-registration is required by June 8.
 Yoga mats will be provided to all pre-registered participants.
-To sign up, click here.
+Click here to register.

 Blakely Borough Recreation Complex is located at the intersection of Keystone Avenue and River Street in Peckville.
 Explorer Yoga participants should enter on the Keystone Avenue side of the park.
 For directions, click here.